This article includes links which we may receive compensation for if you click, at no cost to you.

 The insurer you choose should have a good reputation – and great customer service.
 After all, you’ll have to deal with them for your entire life – so you don’t want a company that causes problems down the line.

-When it comes choosing the policy, make sure you calculate the amount of coverage you’ll need (I’ll talk about that in more detail below).
+When it comes choosing a whole life insurance policy, make sure you correctly calculate the amount of coverage you’ll need (I’ll talk about that in more detail below).

 How Does Whole Life Insurance Work?